j-griffith/solidfire-flocker-driver/README.md

 the initiator IQN of each Flocker Node to the VAG prior to attempting to provision Volumes with Flocker.
 The vag_id setting show above would be the SolidFire ID of the Flocker VAG that you create.

+After installing the plugin and setting up your configuration file you're now ready to restart the flocker agent service.

 Licensing
 ---------